-$^{10}$ Due to the construction of these variables we must drop matchups in Weeks 1-4 of each season from our data set.
+&lt;sup>10 Due to the construction of these variables we must drop matchups in Weeks 1-4 of each season from our data set.

-three games.
+We expect Las Vegas' spreads to favor a team more as its winning percentage increases.
+As a result, we expect that the coefficients of both differentials to be negative in the regressions of the opening and closing spread (Regressions 1 and 3).
+However, we expect the absolute value of the coefficients of the winning percentage over the last three games to be larger than the absolute value of the coefficients of the winning percentage excluding the last three games.
 This hypothesis stems from the findings of Gray and Gray (1997), as discussed in Section 3, that bettors have a short memory and are too quick to discount early season performance.
 Because Las Vegas knows bettors focus on recent performance, they most likely incorporate recent winning percentage into their pricing of spreads more than the winning percentage over the rest of the season.